Norman Coburn

-Norman Coburn (born 6 March 1937) is an Australian former actor and playwright best known for his television serial and soap opera roles.
-He started his early career in theatre, film and television in the United Kingdom in the late 1950s.
+Norman Coburn (born 6 March 1937) is an Australian former actor, playwright and writer best known for his television serial and soap opera roles.
+He started his early career in theatre, film and television in the United Kingdom in the mid-1950s.

-Coburn became famous as High School English teacher, Deputy/headmaster Donald Fisher in the early years of soap opera Home and Away, as one of 16 original cast members, he appeared from the pilot episode in 1988 until 2003, and reprised the character making brief sporadic returns between 2004 and 2007.
-Coburn retired in 2008, with the exception of a rare TV series appearance in 2019 with Home and Away co-star Debra Lawrence.
+Coburn became famous as High School English teacher and Deputy/headmaster Donald Fisher in the early years of the soap opera Home and Away.
+As one of 16 original cast members, he appeared from the pilot episode in 1988 until 2003, and reprised the character in brief sporadic returns between 2004 and 2007.
+Coburn retired from the industry in 2008, with the exception of a TV series guest appearance in 2019.

 Early life

 Coburn was born in Sydney, New South Wales, Australia and trained with the Australian Elizabethan Theatre Trust in North Sydney, Australia, before travelling to Britain in the 1950s to pursue an acting career.
 He appeared briefly in iconic British TV shows such as Dixon of Dock Green and Coronation Street.
 He quit acting for a time and worked as a restaurateur in London before moving to Cornwall in the south west of the country.
 Here he owned a vineyard and was involved in converting BBC ventriloquist and artist Francis Coudrill's studio in St Ives into The Mermaid Seafood Restaurant.
 After being in Cornwall for a number of years in the 1970s, he returned to Australia in the early 1980s and decided to take on acting roles again, one of which, would be the role of Donald Fisher in soap opera Home and Away.